 Music Licensing for Film

-Some types of film projects include:
+Some types of film projects that consistently license music include:

 - Documentaries